-There are a number of potential plumbing issues that are common in older homes.
+There are a number of potential plumbing issues that are common in older homes and the summer season.
 Certain materials and techniques that used to be par for the course in plumbing are no longer up to code, general wear and tear needs to be checked on, and past repair jobs may not have been as effective as you would hope.
-Here are a few of the most commonly occurring older-home plumbing problems that you may need to be aware of in your house if it is more than 30 years old or so.
+Here are a few of the most commonly occurring older-home and summertime plumbing problems that you may need to be aware of in your house and how to prevent them this year.

 Polybutelene was used to make pipes from the late ‘70s up until the early ‘90s, so a lot of homes still have them.
 Unfortunately, the material wears down after prolonged exposure to oxidants such as chlorine that are present in most public water supplies, so these pipes are now breaking down and causing problems in the homes they are installed in.